szandala/state-manager-comparison/README.md

 ### Performance Comparison

-In terms of performance, measured by Lighthouse scores, all libraries performed similarly with minimal differences in TBT (Total Blocking Time) and LCP (Largest Contentful Paint):
+In terms of performance, measured by Lighthouse scores, there we no differences in TBT (Total Blocking Time) and LCP (Largest Contentful Paint):

 | Library     | TBT (ms) | LCP (s) |
 | ----------- | -------- | ------- |